-&lt;sup>17 "The indications of a decent work deficit in the global labour market, from the absence of social protection to the absence of basic rights at work, are many.
+16 "The indications of a decent work deficit in the global labour market, from the absence of social protection to the absence of basic rights at work, are many.
 A key economic indicator of that deficit is whether men and women earn enough from their work to lift themselves and their families out of poverty.
 It is here where productivity matters most.
 It is through productivity that a material link exists between employment of any sort and decent work.
-This, by implication, suggests that a narrow focus on "unemployment" and "employment" as a means of describing labour market conditions is, in fact, a sorely inadequate gauge for most countries of the world" (WER 2004).
+This, by implication, suggests that a narrow focus on "unemployment" and "employment" as a means of describing labour market conditions is, in fact, a sorely inadequate gauge for most countries of the world' (WER 2004).

-&lt;sup>18 UNIFEM (2005) uses a slightly different definition of working poor, as "people from poor households who are working" or, in other words "workers who are from poor households".
+UNIFEM (2005) uses a slightly different definition of working poor, as 'people from poor households who are working' or, in other words 'workers who are from poor households'.
 The focus in this definition is not on individual earnings but on household earnings.

-and indirect costs, and payment received for the output sold.
-In some cases, questions are distinguished according to the type of activity (e.g., manufacture, trade, other services).
-Ghana methodologies used to measure income are different for different categories of employment hence comparison across categories is not possible.
-Other surveys that aim at estimating earnings are the CSAE RECOUP Household Survey 2006 (Ghana, Tanzania, and Pakistan) and the estimate the profits (or income).
-Although subject to larger measurement error, the direct profit/income approach is considered by some as more accurate than the previous one

-GLSS 4 provides an example (included in the Appendix).
-The problem here though is that the of questions that can be added to an already existing questionnaire, we recommend this second approach, but emphasise that whenever possible, these questions should be complemented by a matrix approach to profit information (see Appendix).
+are different for different categories of employment hence comparison across categories is not possible.
+Other surveys that aim at estimating earnings are the CSAE RECOUP Household Survey 2006 (Ghana, Tanzania, and Pakistan) and the Tanzania National Panel Survey 2007.
+The second approach asks the respondent directly to estimate the profits (or income).
+Although subject to larger measurement error, the direct profit/income approach is considered by some as more accurate than the previous one (McKenzie 2004, McKenzie and Woodruff 2006).
+We Given common constraints to the number of questions that can be added to an already existing questionnaire, we recommend this second approach, but emphasise that whenever possible, these questions should be complemented by a matrix approach to profit information (see Appendix).
 At present, more research is needed to understand better whether both approaches do in fact produce the same measures, and if not, which is more accurate.